 Campus Equity Week is designed to draw attention to working conditions of faculty--the vast majority of whom are now in insecure part- and full-time non-tenure track jobs, often subject to exploitative employment conditions.
 Actions can be as small or large as your capacity--from posting fliers or writing letters to organizing a symposium or demonstration.
 See below for more ideas or visit the Campus Equity Week website.

-Campus Equity Week (known as Fair Employment Week in some states and in Canada) occurs biennially; the next one will be held October 28-November 2, 2013.
+Campus Equity Week (known as Fair Employment Week in some states and in Canada) occurs biennially; the most recent one was October 28-November 2, 2013.
 During the week, faculty activists across the United States and Canada don costumes, participate in hearings on university employment practices, give awards to adjunct faculty, and host film screenings.
 Faculty design activities that best suit their local conditions, so goals and activities vary.
 Events are designed to put contingent faculty in touch with one another, support statewide legislation, inform campus communities about the exploitation of contingent faculty, or achieve specific change on campus.

 The AAUP is a cosponsor of Campus Equity Week.

 Campus Equity Week Resources

 The documents below are designed for you to download and adapt to your situation, adding local content and deleting parts that do not apply.
 You can use them during Campus Equity Week or any time they may be useful.

 Books about Contingent Faculty (Word Doc).
 (Serves as a useful list of recommend books on the topic.
 Presented in large-type so you can print these out as posters for your library or other areas where people may be interested in reading more about contingency)